ICE is a chemotherapy treatment that is used to treat lymphoma.

 Your course of ICE

-On day 1 your nurse will give you a one-hour infusion of etoposide.
+On day one, your nurse will give you a one-hour infusion of etoposide.

-On day 2 your nurse will give you a one-hour infusion of etoposide and a one-hour infusion of carboplatin.
-You are also given an infusion of mesna over about 15 minutes, followed by a 24-hour infusion of ifosfamide and mesna.
+On day two, your nurse will give you a one-hour infusion of etoposide and a one-hour infusion of carboplatin.
+They will also give you an infusion of mesna over about 15 minutes, then a 24-hour infusion of ifosfamide and mesna.

-On day 3 your nurse will give you a one-hour infusion of etoposide.
-And, when the 24-hour infusion of ifosfamide and mesna from day 2 has finished, you are given a 12-hour infusion of mesna.
+On day three, your nurse will give you a one-hour infusion of etoposide.
+And when the 24-hour infusion of ifosfamide and mesna from day two has finished, they will give you a 12-hour infusion of mesna.

 After this, you have a rest period with no chemotherapy for 18 or 25 days.
-Then the same drugs will be given to you again, beginning the next cycle of your treatment.
-Usually, two to four cycles of treatment are given over two to four months.
+Then you begin the next cycle of your treatment.
+Usually, 2–4 cycles of treatment are given over 2–4 months.
 This makes up a course of treatment.

 Before you go home, the nurse or pharmacist will give you tablets to take.
 These will include anti-sickness tablets and tablets to help prevent infections.
-Take all your tablets exactly as they have explained to you.
+Take all your tablets exactly as explained.